January 3, 2026

 Admissions Interviews: A Changing Landscape

-Across the Ivy League and other top institutions, approaches to interviews vary widely.
-Some schools are not using them at all.
+As a result, interview practices now vary significantly by institution.
 Columbia phased out its alumni interview program two years ago and is not using interviews for the 2025–2026 cycle.
 Brown now uses an optional video introduction rather than a formal interview.
 But for many top schools—Harvard, Yale, Princeton, Stanford, and MIT, for example—the interview remains an important part of the evaluation process.

 For the schools that continue to rely on interviews, being prepared and presenting your best self matters more than ever as admissions offices look for additional context to support their holistic review.